 Calibration of the eco-hydrological model

-Calibration of the model SWIM was done for the station Juba and Shabelle by adjusting parameters for river runoff and evapotranspiration processes in physically meaningful ranges.
+Calibration of the model SWIM was done for the Juba and Shabelle by adjusting parameters for river runoff and evapotranspiration processes in physically meaningful ranges.
 Figure §§ shows the result for the Juba at gauge Luuq comparing observed and simulated discharge for the period 2002-2010 (the validation result is given in Annex §§).
+The top left graph shows the comparison of observed and simulated daily flow and the period 2002-2011, the bottom left graph of the monthly averaged flow, the top right graph the comparison of the long-term average daily flow and the bottom right graph the long-term averaged monthly flow.